sandialabs/Polymers/README.md

 conda install --channel mrbuche polymers
 ```

-The latest edition of the library can be installed from the main branch of the GitHub repository:
+If Rust is installed, the latest edition of the library can be installed from the main branch of the GitHub repository:

 ```shell
 git clone git@github.com:sandialabs/Polymers.git